 Step 7 - Admitting To A Clinic

 Now it's time for the practical stuff of admitting.
 Double check you have a note of your confirmed date and time your due to admit to the clinic.

 Most clinics will expect you to pack these basics:

-Thank you for reading the ultimate guide to finding the right rehab treatment for Llanelli.
+Thanks so much for reading the ultimate guide on finding rehab treatment in Llanelli.